 Nevertheless, we as Christians understand that marriage is a sacred act that is divinely defined and accomplished.
 As such, we have neither the right, nor the ability to redefine this institution in reality.
 Just because a father has the ability to require and enforce that his children refer to him as the President of the United States does not make him the president in reality.
 Likewise, just because the Supreme Court has redefined marriage and can enforce this definition does not make it legitimate in the eyes of the Creator God.

-Jesus, as the Creator God, declared the purpose and nature of marriage to be the supernatural uniting together of a male and a female.
+Jesus, as the Creator God, defined marriage, its purpose, and its nature as being the supernatural uniting together of a male and a female.
 Matthew 19:4-7 says, “He answered, ‘Have you not read that he who created them from the beginning made them male and female, and said, ‘Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh’?
 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate.’”